 The FGCU Mathletes summer camp is a program for bright and talented middle school students interested in investigating concepts in mathematics that are not usually introduced at the middle school level.
 The program focuses on improving problem solving abilities, strengthening communication skills and developing collaboration and leadership skills.
 The setup of the program will provide an intellectually stimulating and supportive environment for middle school students to enhance their mathematical interests through early experience and exposure to STEM related careers.
 Participants will meet professionals in the field of mathematics, computer science, chemistry and engineering.

-Summer 2015 Information
+Summer 2017 Information

-2015 Summer Camp Guest Speakers
+2017 Summer Camp Guest Speakers